camptocamp/docker-odoo-project/README.md

 ## Start entrypoint

 Any script in any language placed in `/opt/odoo/start-entrypoint.d` will be executed just between the migration and the start of Odoo.
+Similarly, scripts placed in `/opt/odoo/before-migrate-entrypoint.d` will be executed just before the migration.

 The order of execution of the files is determined by the `run-parts` 's rules.
+You can add your own scripts in those directories.
+They must be named something like `010_abc` (`^[a-zA-Z0-9_-]+$`) and must have no extension (or it would not be picked up by `run-parts`).

-The database is guaranteed to exist at this point so you can run queries on it.
+Important: The database is guaranteed to exist when `start-entrypoint` are run, but, it might not exist when `before-migrate-entrypoint` scripts are run, so you must take that in account when writing them.

 The scripts are run only if the command is `odoo`/`odoo.py`.

-You can add your own scripts in this directory.
-They must be named something like `010_abc` (`^[a-zA-Z0-9_-]+$`) and must have no extension (or it would not be picked up by `run-parts`).